Primary

 Jump high enough to fully switch leg positions in the air, not just shuffling feet.
 Land with your front knee tracking over your toes and immediately explode into the next rep.

-Want Split Jump in your program?
+See where Split Jump fits in your weekly plan

 Start in a lunge position with right foot forward.